 Another option is an Education, Health and Care Plan (EHCP) can be put in place.
 While the name sounds similar to the Individual Healthcare Plan above, they are different plans, with a different purpose.
 An EHCP is helpful if you need more support than currently generally available through your school.
 It's best for you and your parents to start the EHCP process as early as they can, as it is harder to put one in place when you have left school.

 The process of applying for plans like these can take several weeks so it is worth starting the process as early as you can.
-We have a free downloadable factsheet about IHCPs and EHCPs that you and your parents may find helpful.

 What to expect

 Some things that children and young people have told us they have found difficult about school are the following;

 - getting to school on time

 - concentrating on activities, tasks or what your teachers are saying